efarraro/krumit/_items/Dagger.md

 ---
 name: Dagger
 description: Basic item - no additional effects
-flavor: Stick it with the pointy end
+flavor: Stick 'em with the pointy end, or use it to slice an apple.
 cost: 2
 image: /images/Dagger.png
 durability: 2